mixedbredie/qgis-gazetteer-search/README.md

 Search plugin for QGIS 2.0 based on @AstunTechnology's QGIS Gazetteer Search plugin by Nathan Woodrow (@NathanW2).
 Enhancements by Matt Travis, Kevin Williams and Simon Miles (and probably others).

 This plugin requires QGIS 2.0+ and the QGIS Gazetteer Plugin installed.
 It will also need a webserver (Apache), a database (PostgeSQL/PostGIS), Python 2.7 and psycopg2, the python/postgresql connector.
+I have it installed and running on Windows 7 Professional.

 1. Download the zipped plugin from https://github.com/AstunTechnology/QGIS-Gazetteer-Plugin and unzip it into C:\Users\Your User Name\\.qgis2\python\plugins\gazetteersearch (make sure that the directory is called gazetteersearch and all the files are in this folder and not a subfolder)